 A Notice of Violation is the District’s claim that the District's rules, and/or state or federal air pollution laws, have been violated.
 As provided in state law, a Notice of Violation may result in monetary penalties, civil suit, or in serious cases, criminal prosecution.
 Most violation settlements include some form of monetary penalty.
-A list of maximum statutory penalties is available here.
+A list of maximum statutory penalties is available at the statutory penalties page.

 A Notice to Comply differs from a Notice of Violation in that it does not result in penalties, provided corrective action is taken by the due date.

 Take a proactive approach.
 Before your inspection, work with the District’s Business Assistant to:

 If you receive a Notice of Violation or Notice to Comply, you should take immediate action to stop the violation.
 Each additional day the violation is not corrected may be an additional violation.
 The District may re-inspect your operation at any time to verify the problem has been corrected.